 After sole trader status, the limited company is the most popular business structure in the UK.
 Here we look at how many there are on the official register, and how the number of incorporated businesses has grown massively over the past 20 years.

 Where can you find the official statistics?

 How many companies are there in the UK?

 Unlike business population estimates for other types of business (sole traders and partnerships), it is possible to provide exact numbers of incorporated businesses – as all companies have to be legally registered centrally, which is not the case for all businesses.

 - There were 3.1m sole traders (‘self-employed’), 2.1 million actively trading limited companies, and 353,000 ordinary partnerships.

-- However, according to Companies House data, there were over 4.2m companies on its register in March 2019.
+- However, according to legacy Companies House data, there were over 4.2m companies on its register in March 2019.

-- The reasons for the discrepancy is that over half of all companies are either not actively trading, or are in the process of being dissolved or liquidated.
+- The reason for the discrepancy is that over half of all companies are either not actively trading, or are in the process of being dissolved or liquidated.

 - The total number of companies has grown significantly over the past few years; there were a mere 2,686,157 in Q1 2011, but this number has risen by just over 1.5m in just 8 years – an increase of over 56%.
 Again, most of these new companies are not actively trading – the majority are dormant.